achirazi/CKA---Essentials/README.md

-# CKA---Essentials
+# Kubernetes-Essentials

-Certified Kubernetes Administrator - Essential learning path created by me with a bit of help from my AI companion.
+Kubernetes - Essential learning path created by me with a bit of help from my AI companion. ( CKA and General Knowlege

 ## Table of Contents – Kubernetes Documentation